-- Students will be designated an entry point to the school building. - Students will go directly to their first cohort through their assigned entry door.
+- Students will be designated an entry point to the school building. - Students will go directly to their first class through their assigned entry door. - Staff will be present at every entry point to visually screen students for symptoms and ask screening questions.
+Temperature will be taken.